cloud-native-everything/SRv6-K8s-MetalLB-SRL-SROS-Demo/README.md

 # Segment Routing and Kubernetes Lab: SRv6 L3VPN Flexible Algoritms Demo
-# IMPORTANT: Still under development!!!
-Do not use!!!

 This lab is showing a demo of SRv6 on Nokia routers to signal both IGP’s shortest path and Algorithms with specific metric conditions (i.e. 10ms).
 All router network interfaces for transport are <b>using IPv6</b> and we are encapsulating IPv4 traffic.
 Additonally, we have emulated three locations using SRL swicthes for Kubernetes Clusters.
 And testing taffic between CNF Apps located at those different locations.